festusaigbogun/PowerBI_Portfolio_Project/README.md

 ## DATA MODELING

-Using Powerbi data model to create a relationship between the _ and _ tables.
+Using Powerbi data model to create a relationship between the Orders and Returns table.

 ## POWER QUERY